el-yawd/jam/docs/REFERENCE.md

 value to a function does not silently share storage with the caller.
 Functions opt into a specific borrowing or transfer behavior via a per-parameter **mode** keyword.

-The result is the same memory safety as Rust — no use-after-free, no double-free, no data races, no reads of uninitialized memory — with no lifetime annotations.
+The result is the same memory safety as Rust, no use-after-free, no double-free, no data races, no reads of uninitialized memory, with no lifetime annotations.

 The design is inspired by Hylo's parameter-mode system and Rust's drop semantics.
 The compiler enforces three rules: *definite initialization* (every binding is written